 Every summer, the Mohonk Preserve offers paid internships for students.
 The internships run for 10 weeks (June to mid-August).
-The application deadline for 2013 will be posted by early January.
+The application deadline is March 15th.

 The Thom Scheuer Land Management Internship is open to college juniors and seniors.
 The intern will help with design of trailhead structures; assist in maintaining the Preserve's boundaries; and support visitor safety and enjoyment.

 The Schaefer Research Internship is open to college freshman and sophomores.
 Research interns work at the Preserve's Daniel Smiley Research Center to conduct field studies and collect natural science data utilizing GIS/GPS technology, and develop and carry out a research projects of their own in conjunction with Preserve staff.